isntall/PrivateTravis/compiler/README.md

 compiler build > run.sh && ./run.sh
 ```

+Note: You will have a build file of "run.sh" leftover after this run, which means that you can either rerun the file or use it for debugging.

 **Namespace**:

 To override the provider of the containers.
 A good example of this would be if